20th Jun 2025

 In your 50s: Deep wrinkles and skin laxity

-Deep wrinkles, known as "nasolabial folds," form between the nose and mouth in your 50s.
+Deep wrinkles, known as “nasolabial folds,” form between the nose and mouth in your 50s.
 This is because of a loss of volume in the mid-face, which can make the skin appear loose and saggy.
+Areas of the face that were once plump may now appear more hollow or saggy due to fat loss.

 A facelift can help address these concerns by removing excess skin and fat and tightening the underlying muscles.
 The most common type is a SMAS facelift, which involves making an incision in the hairline and around the ears before lifting the skin and fat tissue and redraping it over the face.
 A deep plane facelift is another option worth discussing with our plastic surgeons.